TGRHavoc/live_map-interface/docs/README.md

 This should be enough to get the interface up and running on your website.
 If you want to change stuff like the images, look in the [configuration](config.md) section.

+## Frequently Asked Questions
+If you run into any issues, consult the [F.A.Q.](FAQ.md) first.
+Amongst other things, this document contains information about common issues involving:
+- Server Not Connecting/Showing Up
+- Not able to communicate with FiveM server

 ## Thanks